 Educationally we are committed to providing the children with high quality teaching in all subjects of the national curriculum.
-We reference both the Literacy and Numeracy Frameworks and have schemes of work in place for all other curriculum subject areas.
+We use both the English and Maths curriculum and have schemes of work in place for all other curriculum subject areas.
 All subjects are taught using theme based planning - making explicit, meaningful links between the subjects.
 First hand experience is used where possible and children input into the themes taught and aspects of learning, evaluating their work at the end of the theme.
 Half termly, we focus on themed weeks – where a curriculum subject is the focus and vehicle for all learning during that time eg Victorian Week, Book Week, Friendship Week, Space Week.

 Children will read regularly with a teacher, Learning Support Assistant or parent helper.
 Parents are encouraged to support this work by regularly reading with their children at home.
 Children that read regularly at home and complete their homework earn Homework Wristbands in bronze, silver, gold and platinum.
 All children have a home school link book which both staff and parents are encouraged to use to record progress or concerns about reading.
 The link book can also be used as a means of home / school communication about other issues.
-Phonics is taught using Letters & Sounds.
+Phonics is taught using Letters & Sounds, around which we have built a strong programme of teaching and assessment, which enables us to achieve strong outcomes for our pupils.
 We use a range of reading scheme books which have been levelled to provide continuity and progression in reading skills and challenge.
 In the Foundation Stage we follow the Early Learning Goals and work for all children is appropriately challenging.